naldPark/naldPark/README.md

 ### What I Like

 - 💬 Programming
-- 📺 Playing the guitar
+- 🎵 Playing the guitar
-- 🔵 Snowboarding
+- ❄️ Snowboarding
-- 🍕 Scuba
+- 🐬 Scubadiving

 ### Tech Stack
 <p>